electric-sql/electric/docs/usage/installation/client.md

 yalc add electric-sql
 ```

-Then if you change the Typescript client source code (back in the `electric/clients/typescript` folder) run:
+Then if you change the TypeScript client source code (back in the `electric/clients/typescript` folder) run:

 ```shell
 yalc push